barbaalba/Basic_of_Wireless_communication_Tutorial/README.md

 <details>
  <summary> Synchronization Error </summary>
   If the transmitter and receiver are not synchronized, the receiver can not correctly demodulate the signal.
-The following code demonstrates this phenomena:
+The following code demonstrates this phenomenon:

   - `SynchronizationError.m`
 </details>